Hopeless (How I Met Your Mother): Plot

 On the ride back, Barney asks Jerry how he managed to settle down and live a "normal" life, and confides that someday he too wishes to settle down.
-Jerry tells him he will not reveal his secret, but says he must first meet the right girl.
+Jerry declines to reveal his secret, but advises Barney to first meet the right girl.
 Barney says that maybe he has already met the right girl.
 When they arrive at the house, Jerry produces a memento from their last day together when Barney was a kid: the "Legalize It" button they had gotten together, and expresses how much it meant to him over the intervening years.
-Barney then decides to go fishing with Jerry and his son.
+Barney then decides to go fishing with Jerry and JJ.

 Meanwhile, Marshall and Lily make a bet to see who can pick up five numbers from people at the club the fastest, with either winner getting to have sex in the bathroom.
-Lily ends up winning, though Marshall claims to have “won the race” of the prize.
+Lily ends up winning, though Marshall claims to have won "the race" of the prize.
 Robin runs into an old crush of hers at the club; before she has a chance to ask him out, Ted claims to be dating her, to keep up the ruse for Jerry.
 Robin had met the man several years before at a clothing store; Ted realizes he and Robin had been dating at the time, and promptly decides to announce to everyone in the club that he and Robin are to get married, ruining any chance Robin has with the man.
 Robin points out Ted's hypocrisy as had only bought his red cowboy boots that day because another woman had told him he would look good in them.
 As the gang head home, Lily apologizes for Robin's secret crush not working out.
 Robin replies that it is okay, and maybe it was not meant to be.
 Lily asks her why she is smiling and she says she does not know.
 Meanwhile, Robin's crush talks to someone on his cell phone saying that he met "that" girl again and that she is engaged to Ted.
 Future Ted hints there would be more between them later.